Making energy-smart choices can reduce winter’s impact on your wallet.

 Stop heat escaping from your home by installing or topping up insulation.
 Ceiling insulation can reduce your home’s winter heat loss by 25 to 35%.

 Talk to an expert to find out what's best for your home and its climate.
 It's important to safely install insulation that meets Australian standards.

 5 longer term investments to consider

-Warm rugs and thick carpet underfoot will also make a difference to how soon your household members reach for the thermostat.
+Warm rugs and thick carpet underfoot can also make a difference to comfort levels.

 2. Double glaze windows

 Double glazing could be an option to explore if you have money to invest in improvements.
 Double glazing can be especially useful for windows that you can't easily cover with insulating blinds or curtains.